metauni/metauni.github.io/posts/loci/loci.md

 # Loci

 A [locus](https://en.wikipedia.org/wiki/Method_of_loci) is a place for focused intellectual activity, with a *Stage*, *Board Trails* and *Art*.
-The stage is where live events are held (*for inspiration*).
-Winding through the landscape are talking boards, from which you can learn at your own pace as an individual or in a group, supported by office hours (*for the details*).
-Finally, the art might be sculpture, flying bat-dolphins with riddles, music hidden in alcoves, etc. (*for fun!*).
+The stage is where live events and classes are held.
+Winding through the landscape are talking boards, from which you can learn at your own pace as an individual or in a group, supported by office hours.
+Finally, the art might be sculpture, flying bat-dolphins with riddles, music hidden in alcoves, etc.

 <p align="center">
   <img src="loci-small.png">